Providing loving care to young children helps them to be mentally healthy.

-- Encourage your child to make connections between his behaviours and outcomes.
+- Encourage your child to make connections between their behaviours and outcomes.

-- Try not to direct criticism at your child, but instead at his behaviours.
+- Try not to direct criticism at your child, but instead at their behaviours.

 Routine (All Ages)

-Routine refers to things that your do regularly, like your child having a bath every night before he goes to bed.
+Routine refers to things that you do regularly, like your child having a bath every night before they go to bed.
 Sometimes routines help children calm down, e.g., reading before bed.
 Sometimes routines teach responsibility, e.g., helping to take the garbage out.